owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

    mlflow-wine-super-model                                    ClusterIP   10.152.183.236   <none>        8000/TCP,5001/TCP   22h

    # port-forward or expose the newly created service to localhost
-   $ microk8s kubectl port-forward service/mlflow-wine-super-model -n admin 8000:8000
+   $ kubectl port-forward service/mlflow-wine-super-model -n admin 8000:8000
    Forwarding from 127.0.0.1:8000 -> 8000
    Forwarding from [::1]:8000 -> 8000

-Then, let’s use curl on another terminal to see if the endpoint is responding correctly.
+Then, use ``curl`` in another terminal to see if the endpoint is responding correctly.

 .. code-block:: shell